The Enduring Role of Rituals and Symbols in Warrior Culture

 The enforcement of standards regarding uniforms and insignia reinforces this internalization.
 Regulations specifying how and when to wear each symbol teach attention to detail and respect for tradition.
 A uniform that is properly fitted, with insignia correctly placed and medals properly aligned, communicates professionalism and pride.
 A service member who takes care in their appearance is more likely to take care in their duties.

 Symbols also create a shared visual language that unites individuals across time and distance.
 A Marine seeing the eagle, globe, and anchor on another person's uniform in a foreign country instantly recognizes a fellow member of the Corps.
 The symbol bridges differences of rank, age, and background.
 It carries the weight of shared experience and values.
+Similarly, the fleur-de-lis used by some infantry units connects them to medieval French heraldry, and the crossed arrows of the US Army Rangers evoke the scouts and frontiersmen of early America.

 How Rituals Build Cohesion and Discipline in Units